Trial by Fire (2018 film): Plot

 On December 23, 1991, Cameron Todd Willingham awakes to find his house ablaze.
 Despite his best efforts, Willingham is unable to save the lives of his three daughters.

 At his trial, the prosecutor, John Jackson, reveals the fire had been caused deliberately, with gasoline spread in the shape of a pentagram and the refrigerator moved to block the kitchen door.
 Several witnesses portray Willingham as a violent individual.
 His former cellmate from when he was detained in jail, Johnny Webb, testifies that Willingham had told him the fire had been set deliberately.
 Despite Willingham and his wife Stacy protesting his innocence, he is sentenced to death.

 During his time on death row, Willingham is violently beaten and threatened by both inmates and guards before being placed in solitary confinement for his safety.
 There he breaks down, still protesting his innocence and having flashbacks to his life with Stacy.

-Willingham and Stacy are shown to have had a complicated relationship; she cheated on him, and he reacted violently toward her.
+Willingham and Stacy are shown to have had a complicated relationship: she cheated on him, and he reacted violently toward her.
 But the two care for each other.
 Stacy stops replying to his letters at the insistence of her grandmother, who believes he is guilty.

 Willingham reaches out to a new lawyer, Reaves, in the hope of proving his innocence.
 He adapts to his life in prison by submitting to the violent guard Daniels and befriending fellow death row inmate, Ponchai James.
-During this time, Willingham improves his vocabulary and writing with James's help.
+During this time, Willingham improves his vocabulary and writing with James' help.
 The latter man is eventually executed.

 Willingham’s letter to Reaves ultimately reaches playwright Elizabeth Gilbert, who is sympathetic to his case.
 Her ailing ex-husband and their two children insist he is guilty.
 When Gilbert visits the prison, she is taken aback by his calm demeanor.
 The pair connect over their mutual struggles as parents and their love for their respective children.